shankie-codes/arts-impact-data-tech-spec/phases/2-platform.md

 * Gives administrators an interface to enter data
 * Serves that data back out to the world using a JSON API

-The rest of this solution assumes WordPress as the platoform as:
+The rest of this solution assumes WordPress as the platform as:

 * It's open source
 * Has a large pool of potential developers
 * Already runs 26% of the web
-* Is extentable with the WP-API (a REST API for WordPress)
+* Is extendable with the WP-API (a REST API for WordPress)

 However, this platform could be built on other software, such as the MEAN stack for NodeJS, without issue.